David Simeon

-David Simeon (born David John Townsend, 17 May 1943, Chippenham, Wiltshire) is a British actor.
+David John Townsend (born 17 May 1943, Chippenham, Wiltshire), known professionally as David Simeon, is a British actor.

 Career

 David Simeon began his acting career after being accepted into RADA, the Rose Bruford College and the Guildhall School of Music and Drama.
 Ultimately he chose the latter and completed his training in 1964.
 After years working in Wiltshire rep and Birmingham rep, Simeon began working extensively in theatre and television from the late 1960s.

 His first television role was as a murderer in Sexton Blake, which Simeon puts down to his honest face being the reason for his casting.
 From this point he moved to London and continued working in theatre in between television roles, which by the early 1970s were becoming plentiful.
 Among these were small parts in the Doctor Who serials Inferno (1970) and The Dæmons (1971), which Simeon now says despite his vast experience, "I’m now known as being in Doctor Who".

 During the 1970s he secured guest roles in television series such as Paul Temple, Z-Cars, Fawlty Towers, The Pathfinders and The Liver Birds.
 In 1973 he starred in his first major regular role as Detective Constable Mickey Finn in Hunter's Walk, appearing in 38 episodes until 1976.